gdgunnars/imdbpp/README.md

-# Need Name
+# IMDB++

-Need Name is a cross-platform, mobile-ready, react-native powered app to browse movies & tv-shows.
+Imdb++ is a cross-platform, mobile-ready, react-native powered app to browse movies & tv-shows.

 ## Team members: